| Title: | Score Matching Estimation by Automatic Differentiation |

 A general capacity to implement score matching estimators that use algorithmic differentiation to avoid tedious manual algebra.

-The score matching discrepancy is usually minimised by solving a quadratic equation, but a method for solving numerically (through optimx::Rcgmin()
+The score matching discrepancy is usually minimised by solving a quadratic equation, but a method for solving numerically (through optimx::Rcgmin()) is also included.

 New manifolds or new transforms require small alterations to the source code of this package.